 Are they a risk to human health?

-The dog tapeworm present in the UK, Echinococcus granulosus, can cause significant health concerns in people but this rarely occurs.
+The dog tapeworm present in the UK, Echinococcus granulosus, can cause significant health concerns in people but this rarely occurs in the UK.
 Like the “intermediate hosts”, this tapeworm infection can cause cystic disease in multiple organs in infected people.
 This disease is seen more commonly in more tropical climates, but there is thought to be 10-20 new cases in the UK every year.

 Who should consider treatment?

-Owners of pets that regularly hunt or have access to carcasses or are on raw food diets should consider treating for tapeworm monthly.
+Owners of pets that regularly hunt, have access to carcasses or are on raw food diets that have been inadequately prepared should consider treating for tapeworm monthly.
 Owners of pets that have had a significant flea infestation should consider treating for tapeworm as well as fleas.
 Pets that receive regular flea treatment and have limited access to hunting or raw food diets are at much lower risk and require less regular treatment.

 Travel Considerations

-In addition to concerns about tapeworms currently present in the UK, it should be noted that there are also tapeworm species currently in mainland Europe that pose significant risk of ill health to owners.
-There are concerns in the veterinary industry that the current legislation with regards to travelling with your pet may not be adequate to prevent the importation of other tapeworm species.
-As such, in addition to your legal requirement to treat your pet prior to returning to the UK, we would also recommend repeating this treatment after you’ve returned to the UK to cover for any potential exposure to tapeworm between the day of treatment while away and your return to the UK.
+In addition to concerns about tapeworms currently present in the UK, it should be noted that there are also tapeworm species currently in mainland Europe that pose more significant risk of ill health to owners.
+There are concerns in the veterinary industry that the current legislation regarding pet travel to mainland Europe is not be adequate to prevent the importation of these tapeworm species.
+As such, in addition to your legal requirement to treat your pet prior to returning to the UK, we would also recommend repeating this treatment after you’ve returned to the UK.
+This will cover for any potential exposure to tapeworm between the day of treatment while away and your return to the UK.

 Ticks